sudotoame/sudotoame/README.md

-# 💫 About Me
+# About Me

-- Изучаю программирования и девопс
+- Golang and Backend dev | DevOps